DARIAH-DE/shib-http-client/README.md

 * *No certificate checks* - it is easy to disable all certificate checks.
 If you don't disable this, make sure your Java environment knows about the certificates used by the IdP and SP.

-Currently, this should work for HTTP GET and HEAD requests.
-For other requests, in particular POST requests, the client throws an exception after the login, which should be cought and the original POST request should be retried.
-Maybe this can be automatized at some point.

 Example
 -------